Taking care of you from pregnancy to delivery

 What to pack for your hospital stay

 We recommend you pack several weeks prior to your baby’s due date.
 Leave your valuables, including jewelry, at home.
-We have provided a link to a great checklist for you to use.

 When you are in labor